mengwaichan/ShuttleBus_Route/README.md

 - `Route`: Fetches route data using the Google Maps Directions API.
 - `Geocoding`: Fetches coordinates based on a street address using the Google Maps Geocoding API.
 - `BusStop`: Represents a bus stop object with relevant information.
-- `BusRoute`: Predicts the next bus stop and calculates route information.
+- `BusRoute`: Predicts the shuttle bus route and retrieve arrival time for each bus
 - `StopPredictor`: Predicts the next bus stop based on current location, previous route, and other factors.